Louisiana debates murder charge for women who get abortions

 McCormick disagrees, saying a woman who has an abortion should be in the same legal position as a woman who takes the life of a child after birth.
 “When I give equal protection to the unborn, that’s the possibility,” he said in a Wednesday evening phone interview.

+It came on a day when legislation was already moving slowly as lawmakers tried to find a compromise on McCormick’s bill.
+The House recessed for more than an hour while lawmakers broke into groups behind closed doors to discuss the legislation.

+Pending at the time was a new amendment by Rep. Alan Seabaugh.
+The Shreveport Republican is an anti-abortion stalwart.
+But his amendment would completely revamp McCormick’s bill, eliminating the criminal penalties for women, allowing abortion to save the life of a pregnant woman and okaying the use of contraceptives.

-McCormick’s bill has come under high scrutiny in light of last week’s leak of a draft of a U.S. Supreme Court opinion indicating the high court is preparing to overturn decisions upholding a constitutional right to abortion.
+McCormick’s bill has drawn intense scrutiny in light of last week’s leak of a draft of a U.S. Supreme Court opinion indicating the high court is preparing to overturn decisions upholding a constitutional right to abortion.

 There’s no indication yet that lawmakers in other states are taking up similar legislation.
 In Idaho, Republican state Rep. Heather Scott has proposed prosecuting women who get abortions, but a committee chairman said Friday he would not allow it.
 “There are still reasonable people in the Legislature who are going to ensure that extreme bills like that are not going to get a hearing,” Rep. Brent Crane said.

 “In my committee, I’m not going to hear that bill that puts a woman on trial for murder.
-If you’ll take that portion of the bill out, if you’ll put the doctor on trial for murder, which trues up exactly with what we already have in Idaho statutes, then we can talk about having a hearing on your bill,” Crane said on Idaho Public Television.
+If you’ll take that portion of the bill out, if you’ll put the doctor on trial for murder … then we can talk about having a hearing on your bill,” Crane said on Idaho Public Television.

 McCormick introduced his bill in March in an attempt to end abortion regardless of what any court does.